tendermint/tendermint/docs/architecture/adr-008-priv-validator.md

 - PrivValidatorSocket uses a socket to send signing requests to another process - user is responsible for starting that process themselves.

-The PrivValidatorSocket address can be provided via flags at the command line - doing so will cause Tendermint to ignore any "priv_validator.json" file and to attempt to connect over the socket.
+The PrivValidatorSocket address can be provided via flags at the command line - doing so will cause Tendermint to ignore any "priv_validator.json" file and to listen on the given address for incoming connections from an external priv_validator process.

+The external priv_validator process will dial the address to connect to Tendermint, and then Tendermint will send requests on the ensuing connection to sign votes and proposals.
+Thus the external process initiates the connection, but the Tendermint process makes all requests.

 In addition, Tendermint will provide implementations that can be run in that external process.
 These include: